X

 Method 2: How to Restore a WordPress Site via cPanel

 In this method, we’ll show you how to restore your backup from the cPanel (control panel) of your web hosting provider.
-But depending on your hosting company and your managed WordPress hosting plan, the process may slightly vary.
+But depending on your hosting company and your managed WordPress hosting plan, the process may vary slightly.

 Bluehost is one of the most popular web hosting service providers that offers great performance, top-notch support, and excellent uptime.
 If you want to know more about Bluehost, read this detailed review.